mrjex/Dentist-API/README.md

 ```
 Congratulations!
 You are now running the Dentist API.

 ## Roadmap
 This service will not get updated in the future, due to project being considered as closed when GU course DIT356 is finished.

 ## Authors and acknowledgment
-This service is a part of DIT356 distributed systems course, and is created by Group 20.
-[Check here for more information about the entire project.](https://git.chalmers.se/courses/dit355/2023/student-teams/dit356-2023-20/group-20-distributed-systems/-/wikis/home)

-***WIP DUE TO SERVICE STILL BEING DEVELOPED***

-In this service the following people have contributed:

 - Lucas Holter
 - Cornelia Olofsson Larsson